StefanZander/lecture_notes/kg/lecture/marp/intro.md

 ::: graybox small
 A ==scene graph== became a central tool for achieving compositional behavior in CV algorithms. {.smallskip}
-- Once a CV algorithm is able to recognize certain objects, by leveraging scene graphs, it can be trained to recognize any combination of those objects with fewer examples.
+- Once a CV algorithm is able to recognize certain objects, by leveraging scene graphs, it can be trained to **recognize any combination** of those objects with fewer examples.
-- Scene graphs also provide the foundation for tasks such as visual question answering.
+- Scene graphs also provide the foundation for tasks such as **visual question answering**.
 :::

 ::::